rasterio/rasterio/docs/topics/color.rst

 With the ``GTiff`` driver, rasters with exactly 3 bands of uint8 type will be RGB, 4 bands of uint8 will be RGBA by default.

-You cannot set the color interpretation on existing data but you can specify a ``photometric`` string when writing a new raster.
+Color interpretation can be set when creating a new datasource with the ``photometric`` creation option:

 .. code:: python